ConfigMgr

 Driver Packages 06

 It then prompts to add the drivers to a Boot Image, I skip this step when I’m importing drivers for a specific model.
-But I do like this option when I’m importing drivers specificity for adding to the boot image, like NIC or Storage Drivers.
+But I do like this option when I’m importing drivers specifically for adding to the boot image, like NIC or Storage Drivers.

 Driver Packages 08